 A chronic cough is when a cough lasts longer than 8 weeks in adults or 4 weeks in children.
 Common causes include asthma, allergies, gastroesophageal reflux disease (GERD), or bronchitis.
-Less commonly, it can be a sign of a more severe condition, such as a heart cough or lung disease.
+Less commonly, it can be a sign of a more severe condition, such as heart or lung disease.

 In this article, we take a close look at the causes and symptoms of a chronic cough, ways to treat it, and when to see a doctor.